aspose-cells/Aspose.Cells-Doc-md/java/what-s-new-in-aspose-cells-for-java/_index.md

 ## Aspose.Cells for Java 22.2

-* Support to extract defined names from NameCollection by speicified scope filter.
+* Support to extract defined names from NameCollection by speicified scope filter

 ## Aspose.Cells for Java 22.1